guilindner/VortexFitting/docs/methodology.rst

 ---------------------------

-To have smooth results on the swirling strength, we apply a normalization of the field.
+To have smooth results on the swirling strength, we apply a normalization of the field :eq:`eq_swirling_norm`.
 The swirling strength is divided by the wall-normal profile of its RMS value:

 .. math::
    \bar{\lambda}_{ci}(x_{1/3},x_2) = \frac{\lambda_{ci}(x_{1/3},x_2)}{\lambda_{ci,RMS}(x_2)}
+   :label: eq_swirling_norm

 Then the local maxima of the detection can be identified.
 The normalization is not required for the HIT cases, it is only used when we have an non-homogeneous